vvn20206205/Tech/contents/Tuan5/Tuan5.md

    Therefore, it is more necessary to strictly protect the host machines than protecting distinctive VMs .
 VM-level protection is crucial in cloud computing environment.
 The enterprise can co-locate applications with different trust levels on the same host and can defend VMs in a shared multi-tenant environment.
 This enables enterprises to maximize the benefits of virtualization.
 VM-level protection allows VMs to stay secure in today’s dynamic data centers.
 Also, as VMs travel between different environments – from on-premise virtual servers to private clouds to public clouds, and even between cloud vendors[6].

   Communications between VMs and host The data transfer between VMs and the host flow between VMs shared virtual resources; in fact the host can monitor the network traffic of its own hosted VMs.
-This can be considering useful features for attackers and they may use it such as shared clipboard which allows data to transfer between VMs and the host using cooperating malicious program in VMS .
+This can be considering useful features for attackers and they may use it such as shared clipboard which allows data to transfer between VMs and the host using cooperating malicious program in VMs .
 It is not generally considered a bug or limitation when one can initiate monitoring, change, or communication with a VM application from the host.
 The host environment needs to be more strictly secured than the individual VMs.